 Fleetmatics tracking software review

 It’s incredibly important to do your research when looking at a GPS fleet tracking provider to ensure that you are getting the highest quality service and functionality for what you pay.
 Today I’ll be reviewing the Fleetmatics platform, hardware and options available to customers.
-My hope is that this will provide some insight as to whether Fleetmatics is the best choice for your fleet vehicle tracking needs.
+My hope is that this will provide some insight as to whether Fleetmatics (Verizon Connect) is the best choice for your fleet vehicle tracking needs.

 Fleetmatics is a full-service GPS tracking provider that is focused entirely on fleet vehicles, ensuring operational efficiency as well as compliance with current mandates for transportation companies.
 They offer several levels of service, which I’ll also get into later in this review.
 Another thing worth nothing, is that Verizon has recently acquired Fleetmatics and added it to it’s growing portfolio of telematics investments.
 In my opinion, this will only help ensure the reliability and quality of service that Fleetmatics provides by using the Verizon network exclusively.